The Australian Property Market Moves in Cycles

 My harbour view:

-So clearly it an uneducated view to say "apartments never go" up or similar.
 BUT, Sydney houses are expensive.
 Median house prices now exceed $2 million.

 Apartments, however, remain far more affordable — often under $1 million.

 The price gap between houses and apartments in Sydney has never been wider.
+Again see the chart below.

-Over the past decade, Sydney units have significantly underperformed houses, growing at roughly half the annual rate.
-Hence why the comments "always buy houses never units."
+And it a fact that over the past decade, Sydney units have significantly underperformed houses, growing at roughly half the annual rate.

 But this gap won’t stay extreme forever.